 4. In the MyDocument class implementation file, implement a copy: method.
 It first retrieves the employee array controller's selected objects.
-If no objects are selected (the count of the array is 0), it returns immediately.
-(The count is used later if it is not 0.)
+If no objects are selected, it returns immediately.
+Note also the declaration of an integer, i, that is used later.

 '''

 - (void)copy:sender {

 NSArray selectedObjects = [employeeTableController selectedObjects];

-NSUInteger count = [selectedObjects count];
+unsigned i, count = [selectedObjects count];

 if (count == 0) {

 return;

 }

 // implementation continues....

-}

 '''